RickStrahl/BlogPosts/2025-03/Using-Windows-Media-SpeechRecognition-in-WPF/UsingWindowsMediaSpeechrecognitionInWpf.md

  }
 ```

 A couple of things of note:

-The class keeps track of the current state via `IsDictating` which is turned on in `StartAsync()` and turned off in `Stop()`.
+The class keeps track of the current state via `IsDictating`, which is turned on in `StartAsync()` and turned off in `Stop()`.
 This is important both for internally knowing when dictation can be started again, as well as externally for the application so it can properly show options on the Menu for enabling `Start` and `Stop` operation menu choices.

 ### Windows Speech Features: Make sure they are enabled
-It's important that Speech recognition has the Windows Speech Recognition features enabled.
+It’s important that Speech recognition has the Windows Speech Recognition features enabled.
 If not enabled, the `StartAsync()` call to the recognizer fails with a specific error.
-If it is a Privacy Features error we know that the privacy settings are not enabled, and we can jump  directly to the Windows configuration topic with:
+If it is a Privacy Features error, we know that the privacy settings are not enabled, and we can jump directly to the Windows configuration topic with:

 ```csharp
 Process.Start("ms-settings:privacy-speech");